Karthikbr19/EVA/Session4/readme.md

 ## DropOut:
    When the model is overfitting, we regularize it using the DropOut.
+Adam is fast and SGD is good.

 ## Batch Size, and effects of batch size:
    Batch size is a term used in machine learning and refers to the number of training examples utilized in one iteration.